MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_contentupdates.md

 ---

 # November 2019 Content Updates
 Welcome to the Microsoft 365 learning pathways content update.
 We offer an update of the inventory of the learning pathways catalog on a quarterly basis.
 The following new content categories and playlists have been added to the catalog.
 To learn more about how content updates are applied see <link>.
-Test thing
+Test thing again

 ## Teams
 Several new playlist have been added to the Teams subcategory.